-In order to make the investment, investor will sign a subscription agreement which will give the investor an ownership interest in the New Commercial Enterprise.
+In order to make the investment, investors will sign a subscription agreement which will give the investor an ownership interest in the New Commercial Enterprise.
 Investor’s funds are generally wired to an escrow account controlled by an appointed escrow agent.
 Then, an immigration attorney will provide proof of this investment by filing an I-526 petition with the USCIS.Typically, after a period of 12 to 18 months, the USCIS will approve or deny the I-526 petition and inform the applicant appropriately.
 In the event the I-526 petition is denied by the USCIS, most NCEs will refund the capital investment.

 EB5 Refund obligation

 It is important to read the offering documents, escrow agreement and the limited partnership or operating agreement of the NCE to understand the refund obligations in the event of I-526 petition denial by USCIS.
 Refund obligations can vary where some NCEs provide a refund guarantee in case of I-526 denial, some NCEs will holdback 10%-20% of all investors funds in an escrow account in order to refund denied investors, some NCEs will promise to use reasonable efforts to replace the investor.

 I-526 denial risk can be mitigated if a project has an exemplar approval.
 An exemplar approval means USCIS has reviewed the project documents and has indicated that the project documents meet the EB-5 investment program requirements and investor can only be denied if he/she fails to meet the source of funds requirement.
 An exemplar approval is not binding if there is misrepresentation or the business plan changes materially from the time of approval.
 An exemplar approval does not mean the project will create the estimated jobs or that it is less risky than a project without exemplar approval.
 An exemplar approval can provide peace of mind that the project is approvable by USCIS.

 Step 3: 2-Year Conditional Permanent Residency